 A cheap power strip might protect equipment from power surges, but it does nothing to help when the power goes out and your system comes to a halting crash.
-Read on as we show you how to buy the right battery backup device for your needs.
+For that, you’ll want a battery backup, also known as an uninterruptible power supply (or UPS).

 Editor’s Note: Don’t want to read everything?
 You can’t go wrong with this CyberPower1500VA model for $140 or less.
 It’s the one that we use here at the How-To Geek office, and while you can get something slightly cheaper if you shop around, you do get what you pay for and the cost difference isn’t much.

 Sudden loss of power and power surges are two of the principle causes of damage to computers and other sensitive electronics.
 Even cheap power strips will do a decent enough job protecting against the power surges, but they offer no protection against drops in line voltage, brownouts, blackouts, and other power supply issues.

 In order to protect your computer against power supply interruptions, you need a battery backup.
 UPS units are like power strips that contain a big battery inside, providing a buffer against power supply interruptions.
 This buffer can range from a few minutes to an hour or more depending on the size of the unit.

 A simple way to think about the utility of a UPS unit is to think about working on a laptop.
 You’re at home, your laptop is plugged into an appropriate surge protection strip, and you’re busily finishing up some reports for work.
 A summer storm knocks the power out.
 Although the lights go out, your work on the notebook computer is uninterrupted because the notebook switched over to battery power seamlessly when the flow of electricity from the power cord vanished.
 You now have plenty of time to save your work and gracefully shut down your machine.